MicrosoftDocs/sdk-api/sdk-api-src/content/windns/index.md

 ## -description

-This header is used by dns.
+This header is used by Domain Name System (DNS).
 For more information, see:

 - [Domain Name System (DNS)](../_dns/index.md)